 Withdrawing from a fund of low value won't last long in worst situations, but a larger fund value certainly helps.
 If for example, a $2 Million fund crashes to 50%, it still has $1 Million, which is $40K a year for 25 years, even without any recovery or future gains.
 That case seems a lesser problem, and recovery will come.
 Just saying, starting early to accumulate a larger fund is a great plan.

 Realize that 4% of not much money is even less money, but 4% of a lot of money is much more satisfying.
-The S&P 500 has always averaged about 10% all along, meaning withdrawing 10% should stay at more or less the same fund value (with risky variations), but withdrawing the average gain cannot grow much.
-The calculator shows (if starting with $25K) the S&P 500 would have survived 10% withdrawals every year of the last 50 years, but 10% of say $25000 is only about $200 month, and is even less withdrawal when fund value is low.
+The S&P 500 has always averaged about 10% all along, meaning withdrawing 10% should stay at more or less the same fund value (with risky variations), but withdrawing the average gain cannot grow much, so will 10% not pay much either.
+The S&P calculator shows (if starting with $25K) the S&P 500 would have survived 10% withdrawals every year of the last 50 years, but 10% of say $25000 is only about $200 month, and is even less withdrawal when fund value is low.

-And for example, 10% withdrawal even from the first year would survive starting in any of the 50 years if able to start with $50K, but it could not grow much then if 10%.
-The Test says 10% falls to $15K if starting 1999, but the point is, more fund money does last longer, and withdrawals approaching the fund gain rate cannot grow.
-But the main goal in retirement is that it just needs to last 30 years.
+And for example, 10% withdrawal even from the first year did survive if starting with $25K in any of the past 50 years, but it could not grow or pay much if 10% withdrawals.
+The point is, more fund money does last longer, but withdrawals approaching the fund gain rate cannot grow.
+But the main goal in retirement is that it just needs to last 30 or 40 years.